 Financial aid is funding provided by federal and state governments and the University of California to help pay your educational expenses.
-The Financial Aid Office awards aid for periods of enrollment during the 9-month academic year (although UC summer session aid is also available).
+The Financial Aid and Scholarships Office awards aid for periods of enrollment during the 9-month academic year (although UC summer session aid is also available).

 Financial aid usually falls into two categories: